The Gaylord Building’s Journey Through Time

 In 1838, a handsome limestone warehouse rose along the Illinois & Michigan Canal.
 Known today as the Gaylord Building, it played a vital role in one of the greatest enterprises of the 19th century—the digging of the 96-mile-long canal that linked Lake Michigan with the Illinois River.
 This monumental waterway opened the Midwest to commerce and industry, fueling growth and opportunity across the young nation.

-Once the bustling construction depot for the canal, the Gaylord Building has endured as more than just stone and mortar.
+Once the bustling construction depot for the canal, the Gaylord Building is more than just stone and mortar.
 It is one of only 29 National Trust Historic Sites and proudly sits on the National Register of Historic Places, a living testament to the spirit of progress and ingenuity.

 A New Chapter of Revival